 Seeds of the Conflict: By USSR and USA

-- The Allied forces of the Second World War at Yalta Conference (1945), agreed to establish a “four-power trusteeship over Korea”.
+- The Allied forces of the Second World War at the Yalta Conference (1945), agreed to establish a “four-power trusteeship over Korea”.

 - In 1948 the United Nations proposed free elections across all of Korea.
 USSR rejected this plan.
-But an election took place in the American protectorate resulting in the establishment of the Republic of Korea (South Korea).
+However, an election took place in the American protectorate resulting in the establishment of the Republic of Korea (South Korea).

-- The next month the northern part was declared as Democratic People’s Republic of Korea (North Korea).
+- The next month the northern part was declared as the Democratic People’s Republic of Korea (North Korea).